Side effects of statins

 If a statin causes troublesome side effects, talk to your GP about changing to a different type of statin.

-Taking statins has been linked with a reduction in CoQ10 levels in at least two studies.
+Taking statins has also been linked with a reduction in CoQ10 levels.
+This nutrient acts as an antioxidant which may protect cells from damage.